Coronavirus Disease 2019 (COVID-19)

 - Using temporary measures to mark out 6 foot distances to follow CDC guidelines on How to Protect Yourself in the lobby or exam rooms.

-Governor Walz issued Executive Order 20-17 on March 23, 2020 clarifying non-essential veterinary surgeries and procedures should be postponed.
+Governor Walz issued Executive Order 20-17 on March 23, 2020 clarifying non-essential veterinary surgeries and procedures should be postponed until further notice.

 The Minnesota Board of Veterinary Medicine issued an advisory for veterinarians, which details how veterinarians should handle elective procedures and how they should proceed with the veterinary-client-patient-relationship (VCPR)